microsoft/ComplianceUtility/SUPPORT.md

 The RMS_Support_Tool uses GitHub [Issues](https://github.com/microsoft/RMS_Support_Tool/issues) to track problems and feature requests.
 Please search the existing issues and the following known issues section before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.
 Please describe the Issue as detailed as possible.
-A screenshot of an error and/or a step-by-step description to reproduce a problem are very helpful.
+A screenshot of the error and/or a step-by-step description of how to reproduce a problem would be very helpful for this.

 ## Known issues